PaulTR/AndroidDemoProjects/README.md

 AndroidDemoProjects
 ===================

-Collection of Small Android Projects.
-Anyone may use or modify my code under the Apache 2.0 license.
-This is all for examples and to help others, so enjoy :)

 Daydream: Utilizes the Daydream Android service to display quotes pulled from a server.

 Gallery: Displays a grid of thumbnails that can be clicked to show a larger version of an image.
 Also allows the larger detailed version of the image to be swiped in order to show additional images in the gallery.